nathan-carrizales/my_store/README.md

 2) gaining analytic insight into the data using SQL queries.
 3) writing a report in Tableau that visualizes some KPI's.

 Additionally, Python is used to aid data cleaning and insert data into the database.
 To run it, first execute `database_and_table_schema.sql` to create the tables, then execute `data_prep_and_insert.py` to insert the data to the database.
+To gain analytic insight run either the queries in `business_insights_using_sql_queries` or run the tablaeu dashboard.

 # The Data: